jk/php-wsdl-creator/readme.txt

 - class.soapdemo.php
 	A simple SOAP webservice class with some test methods

-All examples should produce equal and valid WSDL - except for the documentation in demo2.php and demo4.php.
+The demos 1-3 should produce equal and valid WSDL - except for the documentation in demo2.php.
 To see how to add documentation to the elements that are defined in demo2.php, have a look at the constructors of the PhpWsdl* classes.

 If you want to test PhpWsdl online without installing it on your own server, you can try these URIs: